 The photography plan goes haywire

-To top it most of my trip was spent traveling rather than photographing on the location.
+To top it most of my trip (even other than this hospital) was spent traveling rather than photographing on the location.
 All I could do was to capture some photographs of my fellow travelers.
 I did try some photographs from the moving car too.

 Lesson learnt: Things may not be as planned.
 So be prepared to photograph whatever comes your way.